When it comes to creating a popular (and profitable) website, your primary focus should always be on the user experience.

 Unique and intriguing designs may win awards, but by their very nature are typically a usability nightmare.
 Why?
 Because people like predictability.
 They expect to see certain elements in certain places, and when they don’t, they get confused and frustrated.
 Then they leave.

 There is absolutely nothing wrong with a standard blog layout (a header, followed by the main content and a sidebar, followed by the footer).
 And in reality there is a lot you can do with standard layouts to make them striking.
-Think Traffic is one of my favorite example:
+Hubspot is a great example, as they take the standard blog layout but add in unique lists (e.g. popular posts, editor’s picks, a bold newsletter signup, etc):

 2. Make Navigation Easy and Obvious

 Navigating through your site should be absolutely effortless for the end user.
 They should be presented with one or more navigational elements that makes it easy to find what they are looking for.
-I recommend one or more of the following:
+Many easy to navigate websites implement one or many of the following:

 - A navigation bar (practically essential)